EVerest/EVerest/docs/general/05_existing_modules.rst

 To close the information box again, click on `Discard Selection`.

-Although this is no big surprise, the other blue circles of EvseManager will tell you that it also provides implementations of the interfaces `energy` and `auth_token_provider` - which could be a little bit more surprising.
-More to that later when talking about the configurable use cases in EVerest.
+The other blue circles of EvseManager will tell you that it also provides implementations of the interfaces `energy` and `auth_token_provider` - which could be a little bit surprising, but we will learn about that in later sections when talking about the configurable use cases in EVerest.

 A module has also parameters that determine the behaviour of the module in a dedicated environment.
 You can see the parameters of a module by clicking